DenzelSE/DenzelSE/README.md

 My full name is Denzel Selokela, I am a software engineering student at Wethinkcode_ in Johannesburg.
 I want to be a DevOps engineer someday.
 - 👀 I’m interested in DevOps, Blockchain and Machine learning particularly in Finances(Financial markets/centralized and decentralized exchanges).
-- 🌱 I’m currently learning System development at Wethinkcode_
+- 🌱 I’m currently learning System development at Wethinkcode_ and blockchain in Africa's Blockchain Club(ABC).
 - 💞️ I’m looking to collaborate on projects that will help grow and align with my goals
-- 🔭 I’m currently working on building my github
+- 🔭 I’m currently working on my journey as developer and refining skills with a every project.
 - ⚡ Fun fact: I am a really nice friendly guy, I'm just quiet (an introvert)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=DenzelSE&show_icons=true&theme=transparent)  ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=DenzelSE&layout=donut&theme=transparent)